 The disc brakes are another parts of the braking system that you need to understand its working mechanism.
 It may be a culprit or victim of the smoking or smelling brakes.
 The disc brakes come with pads, discs, and calipers, with the latter part receiving the brake fluid each time you apply the brakes.

 The calipers in turn shove the piston so that the pads can adjust themselves inward against the discs.
 This contact between the discs and the pads causes friction and thus makes the car slow down and stop.

-Alternatively, there is what is called the drum brakes.
+Alternatively, there are what is called the drum brakes.
 Depending on the design, you can find the drum brakes on either the front or rear of the car.
 The presence of the drum brakes may cause the calipers not to move the piston that makes the disc and pads make contact.

 On the contrary, the wheel cylinder receives the brake fluid when you press the brake pedal.
 Consequently, the pistons push the brake shoes outward to make them come in contact with the surface of the brake drum.
 Your car will slow down and stop due to the friction created as a result of contact.

 Can Brake Smoke Leads To Fire?